cjoakim/azure-cosmosdb/presentations/8_01_operational_best_practices.md

 > It is strongly recommended that you configure the Azure Cosmos accounts used
 > for production workloads to enable **automatic failover**.

+---

 ## Use Synapse Link for Analytics

+- **HTAP - Hybrid Transactional and Analytical Processing**
 - Move expensive aggregration queries out of CosmosDB, into Synapse Analytics
 - See example repo at: https://github.com/cjoakim/azure-cosmosdb-synapse-link
+- CosmosDB is not a DataLake (mentioned above)